quicwg/base-drafts/draft-ietf-quic-transport.md

 The client MUST include the first QUIC version it attempts to use as the first entry of the supported_versions list in the transport parameters.
-A server MUST close the connection attempt with a VERSION_NEGOTIATION_ERROR if it supports the first entry in the list it receives is supported and does not match the version of the QUIC packet.
+A server MUST close the connection attempt with a VERSION_NEGOTIATION_ERROR if it supports the first entry in the list it receives and that version does not match the version of the QUIC packet.
 The server MAY choose to upgrade to a compatible version, as defined in {{version-upgrade}}.